-Mother Teresa is a household name for her charitable deeds, but even people who supported the poor know nothing about her beyond nun.
+Mother Teresa is known for her charitable deeds, but even people who supported the poor know nothing about her beyond nun.

-There are 20 more important facts about Mother Teresa here.
+These are some more important facts about Mother Teresa.

 1. On 26 August 1910, Agnes Gonxha Bojaxhiu was born in Macedonia to a financially stable Albanian family (they owned two homes in which they lived).
 Her father died when she was eight and ended her family’s financial security.

 2. From an early age, Agnes was intrigued by missionaries and by 12, she realized she was going to devote herself to a religious vocation.

 3. Agnes left home when she was 18, and joined the Loreto Sisters in Rathfarnham, Ireland.